islandirie/Hello-World/README.md

 # Hello-World
-A place for my ideas, dreams and aspirations.
+A place for my ideas, dreams, and aspirations.
+<b>how do i style this?</b>